 \section{Conclusion}

 Adopting a systems engineering perspective, this paper presents a systematic review of the field of LLM-based unit test generation.
-Through an in-depth analysis of 115 studies, we not only reveal the dominance of prompt engineering strategies (89\%) but also construct a unified analytical framework covering ``pre-generation context enrichment,'' ``post-generation quality assurance,'' and ``system-level synergy.''
-This framework elucidates how classic software engineering methods are repurposed to compensate for the inherent deficiencies of LLMs in semantic understanding and output stability.
+Through an in-depth analysis of 115 studies, we construct an analytical framework that distinguishes the core generative engine from downstream quality assurance mechanisms.
+This framework illustrates the repurposing of classic software engineering methods to compensate for LLM deficiencies in semantic understanding and output stability.

-Our analysis indicates that the field is currently at a critical transition period from ``single-point generation'' to ``system-level synergy.''
-Current challenges, such as the low usability of generated code and the lack of accuracy in test oracles, point to the future evolutionary path of building hybrid intelligent systems that deeply integrate traditional automation technologies, as well as testing agents with autonomous perception and decision-making capabilities.
-Based on these findings, we propose the following strategic recommendations for the future development of the field.
-For practitioners, prioritizing the construction of an ``LLM + Iterative Refinement'' architecture, which is currently the optimal solution for addressing the low usability issue.
-In terms of research focus, attention must shift from mere coverage improvement to the enhancement of \textbf{semantic validity}, specifically tackling the core challenge of test oracle generation.
-At the community level, there is an urgent need to establish a \textbf{decontaminated, multi-lingual, and multi-domain} standardized evaluation ecosystem to replace superficial textual similarity metrics with dynamic execution-based metrics.
+Our analysis indicates that the field is currently at a critical transition period moving from single-point generation to system-level synergy.
+Current challenges involving the low usability of generated code and the lack of accuracy in test oracles point to a future evolutionary path of building hybrid intelligent systems.
+These systems will deeply integrate traditional automation technologies as well as testing agents with autonomous perception and decision-making capabilities.
+Based on these findings, we propose strategic recommendations for the future development of the field.
+For practitioners, we suggest prioritizing the construction of an architecture combining LLMs with iterative refinement which is currently the optimal solution for addressing low usability issues.
+In terms of research focus, attention must shift from mere coverage improvement to the enhancement of semantic validity by specifically tackling the core challenge of test oracle generation.
+The community urgently needs to establish a decontaminated and multi-domain standardized evaluation ecosystem that replaces superficial textual similarity metrics with dynamic execution-based metrics.

-By addressing these challenges and seizing these opportunities, LLMs hold the promise of transcending the role of auxiliary tools to become a fundamental component of modern software quality assurance.
+By addressing these challenges and seizing these opportunities, LLMs hold the promise of transcending the role of enhancement tools to become a fundamental component of modern software quality assurance.